1. Home

 In Minnesota, probate must happen within three years of an estate holder’s death.
 However, most people engage in the process well before the three-year deadline.

-What Types of Matters Are Generally Litigated?
+What Types Of Matters Are Generally Litigated?

 The most common issues litigated are the existence or validity of the will, whether the decedent had capacity or was unduly influenced in making or changing a will, and whether the proposed Personal Representative (sometimes referred to as the “Executor”) is fit to serve.
 We have extensive experience in handling disputes within estates.